audiojs/audio/README.md

 ### `Audio.load(source, (error, audio)=>{}?)`

-Load and decode remote data, a promise is returned.
+Load and decode local or remote audio file, a promise is returned.
 Callback is invoked when data is ready.

 ```js
 // Load remote file, promise style